 NF2 is much rarer than NF1, with an incidence estimated between 1:33,000 and 1:60,000.
 Inheritance of NF2 is autosomal-dominant and gene penetrance is above 95%.
 NF2 most frequently presents in the second and third decades of life.
 VSs represent approximately 8% of intracranial tumors and account for approximately 80% of the tumors found in the cerebellopontine angle.
 Most cases of VS occur sporadically, are unilateral, and present in the fifth decade.
 Patients with NF2 have bilateral VSs and represent 2% to 4% of patients with VSs.

 The identification of the gene responsible for NF2 in 1993 has significantly advanced our understanding of the molecular pathology, as well as the factors responsible for the clinical heterogeneity among patients with NF2.
 The NF2 gene encodes for the protein merlin or schwannomin; it has been shown to have homology to the ezrin–radixin–moesin family of genes, which function as membrane-organizing proteins.
 These proteins have a basic function indigenous to all cells, which are postulated to link cytoskeletal proteins to the plasma membrane.
 It has been proposed to represent a recessive tumor suppressor, whose deletion or inactivation alters the abundance, localization, and turnover of cell-surface receptors, thus initiating tumorigenesis.
 Understanding the function of merlin in tumor formation will lead to the development of novel therapies that may eventually alleviate the suffering associated with NF2.

-NF2 results from the inheritance of a mutation in merlin (or schwannomin) ...
+NF2 results from the inheritance of a mutation in merlin (or schwannomin) protein on ...